CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > Adding a Security Policy https://security.metacpan.org/docs/
 > (version 0.1.3).

-TODO ⚠️ update the link when this is merged.

 ## How to report a security vulnerability

 At the bare minimum, it should provide a current package maintainer's